Predicate Logic

 By Structure

-Formal Logic - uses symbols to represent statements and logical relationships.
+Formal & Symbolic Logic – uses variables, quantifiers (∀, ∃), and predicates to represent logical forms precisely.

 By Reasoning Direction

-Deductive Logic - from general to specific, the truth of the conclusion is logically certain if the premises are true.
+Deductive Logic – derives specific conclusions from general premises; if the premises are true, the conclusion must be true.

 By Update Behavior